-What We Know About the Investigations into Trump’s Russia Scandal
+What We Know About the Investigations Into Trump’s Russia Scandal

 The Senate Judiciary Committee

-The top Republican and Democrat on the Senate Judiciary Committee, Chuck Grassley and Dianne Feinstein, asked the Justice Department and the FBI to brief them on the circumstances of Flynn’s resignation, and to share transcripts of Flynn’s intercepted calls to the Russian ambassador.
+The top Republican and Democrat on the Senate Judiciary Committee —Chuck Grassley and Dianne Feinstein, respectively — asked the Justice Department and the FBI to brief them on the circumstances of Flynn’s resignation, and to share transcripts of Flynn’s intercepted calls to the Russian ambassador.

-In February Republican Senator Lindsey Graham and Democrat Sheldon Whitehouse, who lead the panel’s Subcommittee on Crime and Terrorism, announced they were launching their own investigation into Russia’s election meddling.
+In February, Republican Lindsey Graham and Democrat Sheldon Whitehouse, who lead the panel’s Subcommittee on Crime and Terrorism, announced they were launching their own investigation into Russia’s election meddling.

 “Our goal is simple — to the fullest extent possible we want to shine a light on Russian activities to undermine democracy,” the senators said.
 “Our efforts will be guided by the belief that we have an obligation to follow the facts wherever they may lead.”

 Graham said this week that they would also look into Trump’s wiretapping claims.
-“It would be earth-shattering if the former administration illegally wire tapped a campaign,” he said.
-“If the FISA court issued a warrant that would be pretty stunning to because they’d have to have probable cause,” he said.
+“It would be earth-shattering if the former administration illegally wiretapped a campaign,” he said.
+“If the FISA court issued a warrant that would be pretty stunning too, because they’d have to have probable cause,” he said.

 Other Options

-Having Trump supporters helming they key congressional probes didn’t inspire much confidence even before it was revealed that they were commenting on the Russia scandal at the behest of the White House.
+The fact that Trump supporters helm the key congressional probes didn’t inspire much confidence, even before it was revealed that they were commenting on the Russia scandal at the behest of the White House.
 Democrats and even some Republicans have called for a more rigorous investigation, either by a special congressional committee or a special prosecutor.

-While they may be perceived as more independent, those options have their drawbacks.
+However, while those options may be perceived as more independent, they do have their drawbacks.
 As the Washington Post notes, it can take years for a special congressional probe to complete its investigation.
 And, like with the House Select Committee on Benghazi, Republicans and Democrats may not be able to agree on their conclusions.

-Now that Attorney General Jeff Sessions has recused himself from the investigation, Senator Schumer is demanding that deputy attorney general nominee Rod Rosenstein commit to appointing a special prosecutor during his confirmation hearing this week.
-A recent CNN/ORC poll found that about two thirds of Americans agree that a special prosecutor should oversee Trump’s alleged ties to Russia rather than Congress.
+Now that Attorney General Jeff Sessions has recused himself from the investigation, Senator Schumer is demanding that Deputy Attorney General nominee Rod Rosenstein commit to appointing a special prosecutor during his confirmation hearing this week.
+A recent CNN/ORC poll found that about two-thirds of Americans agree that a special prosecutor, not Congress, should oversee Trump’s alleged ties to Russia.

-But Peter Zeidenberg, who served as an assistant special counsel in the prosecution of Scooter Libby, argued that in this case appointing a a special prosecutor “would likely be a mistake.”
-Their mission is to determine if a crime was committed, not to make information public:
+But Peter Zeidenberg, who served as an assistant special counsel in the prosecution of Scooter Libby, argued that, in this case, appointing a special prosecutor “would likely be a mistake.”
+That person’s mission would be to determine if a crime was committed, not to make information public:

 If, after a full criminal investigation, it was determined that a crime occurred but the critical evidence was not obtainable — say, for purposes of argument, that this evidence was in Russia, unobtainable by subpoena — then it would be improper to seek an indictment.
 Critically, the entire investigation would then remain secret.
 It would be a violation of law for a prosecutor to make public the results of a grand jury investigation that did not result in an indictment.